-4 Changes to English So Subtle We Hardly Notice They're Happening
+4 Subtle Changes to English That People Hardly Notice

-1. Shift from "they started to walk" to "they started walking"
+1. Shifting from “they started to walk” to “they started walking.”

 English has been getting more progressive over time—that is, the progressive form of the verb has steadily increased in use.
 (The progressive form is the –ing form that indicates something is continuous or ongoing: "They are speaking" vs. "They speak.")
 This change started hundreds of years ago, but in each subsequent era, the form has grown into parts of the grammar it hadn't had much to do with in previous eras.
 For example, at least in British English, its use in the passive ("It is being held" rather than "It is held") and with modal verbs like "should," "would," and "might" ("I should be going" rather than "I should go") has grown dramatically.
 There is also an increase of "be" in the progressive form with adjectives ("I'm being serious" vs. "I'm serious").

-3. Going to, have to, need to, want to
+3. Going to, have to, need to, and want to are increasing.

 It's pretty noticeable that words like "shall" and "ought" are on the way out, but "will," "should," and "can" are doing just fine.
 There are other members of this helping verb club though, and they have been on a steep climb this century.
 "Going to," "have to," "need to," and "want to" cover some of the same meaning territory as the other modal verbs.
 They first took hold in casual speech and have enjoyed a big increase in print in recent decades.